The Australian Wagering Council (AWC) is the peak industry body representing the interests of Australia's online wagering and sportsbetting industry.

 The online wagering and sportsbetting industry in Australia employs more than 1000 Australians, has over two million Australian customers, pays in excess of $100 million in product fees per annum to racing and sports and contributes over $100 million per annum in taxes to government.

-Responsible Gambling Awareness Week (RGAW) is a partnership between government, industry and community that aims to raise community awareness of the importance of responsible gambling practices and the importance of maintaining a balanced approach to gambling.
+Responsible Gambling Awareness Week (RGAW) aims to raise community awareness of the importance of responsible gambling practices and the importance of maintaining a balanced approach to gambling.
+In 2014 RGAW was held from May 26 to June 1.

-The AWC is committed to promoting responsible gambling with members actively supporting RGAW and promoting their responsible gambling practices to their customers utilising social media and the online environment.
+The AWC is committed to promoting responsible gambling with members actively supporting RGAW by promoting their responsible gambling practices to their customers as well as highlighting the support services and strategies available to people who may be experiencing difficulties.